-The most popular worm-fishing technique, but also the most difficult to master.
-In this rig, the hook is threaded through the tip of the worm and the point is turned back into the head of the worm to make it weedless, meaning the point is not exposed and will not get snagged in the weeds.
+The most popular worm-fishing technique but also the most difficult to master.
+In this rig, the hook is threaded through the tip of the worm, and the point is turned back into the head of the worm to make it weedless, meaning the point is not exposed and will not get snagged in the weeds.

 When fishing in heavy cover, you can peg the slip sinker by inserting a toothpick through the hole of the sinker.
-This will keep the sinker from hanging up, and will increase your feel of the lure.
-To prevent the worm from sliding down the hook shank, push the eye of the hook down into the plastic worm, spear a 50lb test piece of monofilament fishing line through both the tip of the worm and the hook eye and trim the ends of the monofilament.
+This will keep the sinker from hanging up and increase your feel of the lure.
+To prevent the worm from sliding down the hook shank, push the eye of the hook down into the plastic worm, spear a 50lb test piece of monofilament fishing line through both the tip of the worm and the hook eye, and trim the ends of the monofilament.

 The Carolina Rig

 This works best on schooling smallmouths and as a search-type bait.
 The heavy sinker (usually 1 ounce) helps maintain bottom contact.
-As the sinker bounces along the bottom, the suspending worm, placed as much as three feet from the sinker, darts and settles like a baitfish.
-The length of the leader is determined by water clarity - in muddy water, use a shorter leader and use a longer leader in clear water.
+As the sinker bounces along the bottom, the suspending worm placed as much as three feet from the sinker darts and settles like a baitfish.
+The length of the leader is determined by water clarity - in muddy water, use a shorter leader, and use a longer leader in clear water.
 The hookset isn't a snap-set.
 Instead, use a hard pull-set (sweep the rod to the side).